hardikkalia/dass-project/README.md

 - npm install
 - npm run dev

+## Pre-requesites to run the apk
+- Android 12+
+- Download and install the apk from the code folder and you're ready to go

 ## Usage

-Once the application is running, you can explore the application through the intuitive UI and use various features offered by Cart Genie.\ Enjoy adding items to your cart and managing orders!
+Once the application is running, you can explore the application through the intuitive UI and use various features offered by Cart Genie.
+Enjoy adding items to your cart and managing orders!